Find A Recycling Center Near You

 TV Recycling FAQ

-A: If yours is not being picked up, be sure to be careful when carrying it.
+If someone isn’t picking up yours, exercise caution when carrying it.
 You don’t want to get injured.
-If it still works, consider donating it to a charity or second hand store.
+If it still works, consider donating it to a charity or second-hand store.

 Q: How much money can I get for my old TV?

-A: The answer is it depends.
+A: The answer is that it depends.
 Why not try selling it on Craigslist first?
-You might be able to get credit at a store towards a new one.
-If it’s an older model, it might not be worth the effort.
+You might be able to get credit at a store toward a new one.
+It might not be worth the effort if it’s an older model.

 Q: Is there a law for TV recycling?